callstack/react-native-testing-library/website/docs/Queries.md

 ## Common options

-### `includeHidden` option
+### `includeHiddenElements` option

-All queries have the `includeHidden` option which enables them to respect accessibility props on components when it is set to `false`.
-If you set `includeHidden` to `true`, elements that are normally excluded from the accessibility tree are considered for the query as well.
-Currently `includeHidden` option is set `true` by default, which means that elements includeHidden from accessibility will be included by default.
-However, we plan to change the default value to `includeHidden: false` in the next major release.
+All queries have the `includeHiddenElements` option which enables them to respect accessibility props on components when it is set to `false`.
+If you set `includeHiddenElements` to `true`, elements that are normally excluded from the accessibility tree are considered for the query as well.
+Currently `includeHiddenElements` option is set `true` by default, which means that elements includeHiddenElements from accessibility will be included by default.
+However, we plan to change the default value to `includeHiddenElements: false` in the next major release.

 You can configure the default value with the [`configure` function](API.md#configure).